-Atlanta was a city built on food.
+Atlanta is a city built on food.
 During this fun food tour, you’ll learn about the founding of Atlanta.
-You’ll also explore how the history of the city relates to its renowned food.
-The experience includes a stroll through Historic Oakland Cemetery (see more on the cemetery below).
+The experience includes a stroll through Historic Oakland Cemetery.
 Plus, you’ll taste 9 southern dishes at 3 food stops, including the incredible shrimp and grits at Six Feet Under.
-Dietary restrictions can be accommodated with advance notice.
-Whether you’re there for the food or the history, this tour is perfect for a date or a family activity.

 Cooking & Live History Demonstrations at the Smith Plantation

-Virtual Tour of The Wren’s Nest, Home of Joel Chandler Harris
+Tour The Wren’s Nest, Home of Joel Chandler Harris

 Atlanta’s Journey for Civil Rights Bike Tour with Bicycle Tours of Atlanta

-Learn about everything chocolate from the comfort of your home, with one of Atlanta’s most beloved chocolate-making companies!
+Learn about everything chocolate from the comfort of your home.
+Xocolatl is one of Atlanta’s most beloved chocolate-making companies!
 Xocolatl’s Craft Chocolate Primer and Tasting is a live, hour-long exploration.
-You’ll learn how chocolate is made and experience a guided tasting of three single-origin dark chocolate bars.
-The experience includes a printed tasting guide, a tasting mat for recording your flavor notes (and to keep as a memento!), plus a few surprises.
-In-person micro-factory Atlanta tours and tastings are expected to resume in the fall.
+You’ll learn how chocolate is made.
+Best of all, experience a guided tasting of three single-origin dark chocolate bars.
+The experience includes a printed tasting guide, a tasting mat for recording your flavor notes, plus a few surprises.

 Brewery Tour & Tasting at Sweetwater